 - Rick Simpson Oil/Pheonix Tears

 Topicals are cannabis products that are applied topically to your skin.
 They give all the benefits without feeling any intoxication.
+This can be a great way for beginners to start using cannabis for wellness since there is no intoxicating effects.
 They come in a variety of forms.
 Lotions, creams, salves, sexual lubricants, massage oils, bath soaks and bath bombs are all available in both high CBD & high THC formulas.

 Start Low and Add More If Needed